vb-consulting/Norm.net/Documentation/reference/methods.md

     .Execute("update my_table set value = 1 where id = 1");
 ```

 - Disclaimer: command preparation may vary on different provider implementations, and in some cases, it may be set as a connection string parameter.
-For example, see [prepare with PostgreSQL](https://www.npgsql.org/doc/prepare.html).
+For example, see the [prepare statements with PostgreSQL](https://www.npgsql.org/doc/prepare.html).

+---

+### Read

+---

+### ReadAsync

+---

 ### WithCancellationToken